 By any historical standard, the marriage of mysticism and skepticism would seem paradoxical.
 One reaches for transcendence; the other demands evidence.
-But in the intellectual alchemy of HRH Prince Gharios El Chemor (nee Ahnume Guerios) these apparent opposites have fused into a daring, original school of thought: Skeptical Mysticism.
+But in the intellectual alchemy of HRH Prince Gharios El Chemor (nee Ahnume Guerios) these apparent opposites have fused into a daring, original framework of Quantum Philosophy: the Skeptical Mysticism.
 With the publication of his groundbreaking trilogy — Essentia, Sapientia, and Unitas — a new era in spiritual inquiry has dawned, one in which the mystic dares to ask for proof, and the scientist is invited to touch the divine.

 A Thought Unthought — Until Now